 FHA Property Standards

-This article covers acceptable property standards for FHA home loans.
+This article explains the acceptable property standards for FHA home loans.

-Many home sellers are concerned about homebuyers applying for FHA loans.
-They mistakenly believe that FHA home appraisals are very strict and the appraiser will deny the property from passing inspection.
-This is not the case.
+Many home sellers worry when buyers apply for FHA loans, mistakenly thinking that FHA home appraisals are overly strict and that the appraiser will fail the property.
+This is not accurate.

 Prequalify for an FHA home loan now.